Mursalmkakar/Mursalmkakar.github.io/docs/index.md

 # **Vehicle Theft in San Francisco: A Tale of Two Decades**

 In the bustling streets of San Francisco, vehicle theft remains a persistent urban challenge that affects residents and visitors alike.
-This analysis delves into an extensive dataset from the San Francisco Police Department, combining historical records from 2003 to 2018 with contemporary data through present day.
+This analysis delves into an extensive dataset from the San Francisco Police Department, combining historical records from 2003 to 2024 with contemporary data through present day.
-Our dataset captures every reported vehicle theft incident, including crucial details such as the location, timing, and police district response.
+Our dataset captures every reported vehicle theft incident, including crucial details such as the location, timing and which district.
 This comprehensive view allows us to track not just the raw numbers, but also understand the geographical and temporal patterns that shape vehicle crime in San Francisco.

 # Time Series Trend Analysis (2003-2024)